kelbyhawn/easy-ascii/README.md

 - [Sass](https://sass-lang.com) - CSS with superpowers.
 - JavaScript
 - [jQuery](https://jquery.com) - jQuery is a fast, small, and feature-rich JavaScript library.
+- [clipboard.js](https://clipboardjs.com/) - A modern approach to copy text to clipboard.

 ## License